Fall is coming and it's a great time to start Aikido! Stop by and visit to find out more about Aikido and our great dojo community!

-Triangle Aikido is committed to welcoming all students regardless of race, color, age, culture, ability, ethnicity, nationality, gender identity and expression, sexual orientation, religious or political affiliation, veteran status, citizenship, or socioeconomic status.
+Triangle Aikido is committed to welcoming all students regardless of race, color, age, culture, ability, ethnicity, nationality, gender identity and expression, sexual orientation, religious or political affiliation, veteran status, citizenship, physical size or ability, or socioeconomic status.

 Please come watch a class!
 Visitors are always welcome in our dojo.

 Have questions?
 Send us an email at info@TriangleAikido.com.